owncloud-docker/server/README.md

 ## Build locally

-The available versions should be already pushed to the Docker Hub, but in case you want to try a change locally you can always execute the following command (run from a github checkout directory) to get an image built locally:
+The available versions should be already pushed to the Docker Hub, but in case you want to try a change locally you can always execute the following command (run from a cloned Git repository) to get an image built locally:

 ```
 source .env